mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

       matrix <- ld_matrix(snps, with_alleles = FALSE, pop = "EUR")

-In snps, add the SNPs you wish to get the LD-matrix for.
+In snps, add the *SNps* you wish to get the LD-matrix for.

 The following code will save the LD-matrix in the format required for our analysis